NgModules help organize an application into cohesive blocks of functionality.

 selector doesn't match an element in any component template.

-AppComponent dynamically either because we listed it by type in
+AppComponent dynamically because it's either listed by type in

 Components in route definitions are also entry components.